enowars/bambi-service-postit/README.md

-# bambi-service-forgetmenot
+# POSTIT

 Service for BambiCTF #6

-## Draft in German
+## Idea

-RSA-signatures, checked with strcmp in C
+RSA signatures, checked with strcmp in C

 * terminal-based "Post-Its"
 * register with name and public key